stein-bmcc/eleventy-personal-site-alecardena/_site/the_adventures_of_kron_the_penguin_animation.md

      </p>

     <p>
-        For this project, I had to create a 2-D sketch character animation with Adobe Animate I came up with the story and character design.
-Once the animation was completed I created the soundtrack with Audacity.
+        For this project in my animation class, I was tasked with creating a 2D character animation using Adobe Animate.
+I decided to create an original character design and story to bring to life.
+After completing the animation, I used Audacity to create a custom soundtrack that complemented the animation's visuals and mood.
+The final product was a cohesive and engaging animation that showcased my skills in both design and sound production.
     </p>

     <div class="back_function">